redhat-developer/app-services-cli/CONTRIBUTING.md

 Before performing release, do the following:

 1. Run `./scripts/pullapi.sh` script to make sure that CLI is using latest version of the Managed Services API.
-2. Change `./pkg/version.go` that will correspond to the new version.
-3. Push all required changes to main branch
+2. Push all required changes to main branch

 After that, go to Github Releases and create the new release.